Cardiac Catheterization for Children

 here is what will happen:

-the groin.
-But other blood vessels may be used instead such as the vessels in the
+usually the groin.
+But other blood vessels may be used instead, such as the

-healthcare provider will put a special tube (sheath) into the blood vessel.
-The
+The provider will put a special tube (sheath) into the blood vessel.
+The provider

 used.

-provider guides the catheter through the blood vessel to the heart.
-The provider uses
+The provider guides the catheter through the blood vessel to the heart.
+The

 For